-Define data refresh through mobile business object (MBO) settings, programmatically through the data change notification (DCN) interface, or through Unwired Server settings.
+Define data refresh through mobile business object (MBO) settings, programmatically through the data change notification (DCN) interface, or through SAP Mobile Server settings.

-Method Description DCN (development) Push Listener (adminis- tration) The enterprise information system (EIS) developer implements DCN using HTTP or HTTPS GET or POST methods.
-Depending on which is implemented, the administrator needs to configure the push listener synchronization gateway for the correct encrypted or unencrypted protocol chosen.
-The DCN can be initiated by a database trigger, stored procedure, or some other event to: Notify Unwired Server that a particular MBO in the CDB needs to be refreshed.
+Method Description DCN (development) Push Listener (adminis- tration) The enterprise information system (EIS) developer implements DC using HTTP or HTTPS GET or POST methods.
+Depending on which implemented, the administrator needs to configure the push listener chronization gateway for the correct encrypted or unencrypted protectorsen.
+The DCN can be initiated by a database trigger, stored proceed or some other event to: Notify SAF Mobile Server that a particular MBO in the CDB needs to be refreshed.
 Allow the EIS to invoke a particular MBO operation with a set of specified parameters.
-Cache group The MBO developer defines any number of cache groups to which one of more MBOs are added based on data refresh requirements.
+Cache group The MBO developer defines any number of cache groups to which one or more MBOs are added based on data refresh requirements.
 An update policy applies to all MBOs within a cache group.
-Cache update policies The MBO developer can add a cache policy to create, update, or delete operations to control how any EIS affecting operation is applied to the CDB.
+Operation cache policies The MBO developer can add a cache policy to create, update, or delete operations to control how any EIS affecting operation is applied to the CDB.

-Table 2 Data refresh methods and triggers --------- ------ --------- --------- ----- ----------
+Table 2.
+Data Refresh Methods and Triggers ------- ---- ------ --------- --------- ----- ----------

-Method Description Load arguments The MBO developer can create an MBO that uses load arguments to: Control data refresh for individual MBOs Create CDB partitions for individual users based on argument values.
+Method Description Load arguments The MBO developer can create an MBO that uses load arguments to: Control data refresh for individual MBOs Create client defined CDB partitions for individual users based on argument values.
 Control synchronization if paired with a synchronization parameter.